 Interview: Aya Abu Alfa on Skip The Straw and Sustainability in Lebanon

-Aya Abu Alfa on founding her org.
-Skip The Straw Lebanon and the growing sustainability movement in Lebanon
+Rory Rusnak founder of Youth for Positive Change profiles Aya Abu Alfa on her organization Skip The Straw Lebanon and the growing sustainability movement in Lebanon.
+The story is part of the World Teenage Reporting Project — Climate Champion Profiles.

 So, to start, could you give us some background info on what Skip the Straw Lebanon is and why you started it?